Fatigue monitoring: Which metrics should we be tracking?

 The authors reviewed a series of papers on fatigue monitoring in football and:

-In order to make it easier for the reader, I decided to present the authors findings point by point, using the four points presented above.
+In order to make it easier for the reader, I decided to present the authors’ findings point by point, using the four points presented above.

-1) From a performance perspective, the authors questioned about the importance of using post-match fatigue monitoring tools.
-Nevertheless, higher fatigue levels have been demonstrated to be related to non-contact injury, therefore, from an injury perspective, it may useful to monitor fatigue.
+1) From a performance perspective, the authors questioned the importance of using post-match fatigue monitoring tools.
+Nevertheless, higher fatigue levels have been demonstrated to be related to non-contact injury, therefore, from an injury perspective, it may be useful to monitor fatigue.

-4) Suggestions were made for research to focus on the effects of neuromuscular related fatigue on mechanical workload metrics.
+4) Suggestions were made for research to focus on the effects of neuromuscular-related fatigue on mechanical workload metrics.
 In order to investigate mental fatigue, mentally fatiguing tasks with high ecological validity for soccer need to be created.
-Researchers should also be focusing on collecting a combination of training and match derived data
+Researchers should also be focusing on collecting a combination of training and match-derived data

 In order to detect an individual athlete’s response to exercise, fatigue markers should be collected over a long period of time, whenever possible.

 In addition, instead of collecting just a single measure of fatigue, the researchers recommend practitioners collect at least 2-3 different measures.
 These measures need to be appropriate to the reality of each club and training schedule.
-Common laboratory measures typically utilised in research (e.g. measures including nerve-stimulation, electromyography, and biochemical analysis) are not practical for the real-world environment.
+Common laboratory measures typically utilised in research (e.g. measures including nerve stimulation, electromyography, and biochemical analysis) are not practical for the real-world environment.
 On the other hand, practitioners must be cautious when using field tests that induce further fatigue (e.g. repeated sprints, maximal sprints, etc.).

 Sub-maximal tests that can be implemented during the warm-up may be a worthwhile option.
 Maximal actions that do not involve extensive eccentric actions (e.g. countermovement jump) can also be a useful option.
 Care must be taken when selecting the measures to use, ultimately, practitioners should aim to utilise measures that are derived from training to monitor fatigue/readiness.